DannyDorito/ARMA-3-Startup-and-Restart-Script/README.md

 * Crash/Restart monitor - have had issues with ping function not working all of the time, this uses the Windows task manager
 * Last start date and time of the server
 * Profile.vars.Arma3Profile deleter, potential performance increase
-* Database backup script - WORK IN PROGRESS
+* Database backup script
-* Optional Arma 3 Launcher Mission Prefetch - Allows clients to download server file from A3Launcher, can reduce server load
+* Optional ARMA 3 Launcher Mission Prefetch from  - Allows clients to download server file from A3Launcher, can reduce server load
 * Optional Steam Automatic updater for ARMA 3
 * Optional Steam Automatic updater for mods - WORK IN PROGRESS
 * Detailed comments explaining what all of the script does